Refinancing Student Loans vs Income Driven Repayment Plans

 If you’re having trouble making your student loan payments or just want to know if you can make a change to your payments, it’s worth looking into the options, such as refinancing student loans or an income-driven repayment plan.

 Student loan refinancing is available for both private and federal student loans, while income-driven repayment plans are an option only for federal student loans.
-Proposed changes to income-driven repayment would lower monthly payments and curtail interest accrual, making the plans a better deal for borrowers.
+Recent changes to income-driven repayment lower monthly payments and curtail interest accrual, making the plans a better deal for borrowers.
 Here’s what to know about both options as well as the pros and cons of each.

 What Is Student Loan Refinancing?